Home/Supplements/Whey Protein Powder

 Health Benefits

-Can enhance immune function due to its immunoglobulin and lactoferrin content.
+Enhances immune function due to its immunoglobulin and lactoferrin content, which can help fight infections.

 Possible Risks & Side Effects

-!Individuals with lactose intolerance may experience digestive discomfort.
+!Individuals with lactose intolerance may experience digestive discomfort when consuming whey protein.

 How to Prepare & Consume